 The mitigation requirements for evaporator coils using A2L refrigerants are calculated at sea level.
-For altitudes above 800 meters, the minimum conditioned area must be adjusted by the corresponding altitude adjustment factor (AF) shown in the reference table 12.2E.
+For altitudes above 800 meters, the minimum conditioned area must be adjusted by the corresponding altitude adjustment factor (AF) shown in the reference table on the next page.